Rajat-Bansal3/container_env/ubuntu_ssh_secure/README.md

 This project provides a **containerized Ubuntu server** with **SSH access**, secured using multiple layers of protection, including **UFW, iptables, inactivity timeouts, and Fail2Ban**.
 The goal is to create a **hardened and minimal** SSH-accessible environment while allowing customization for further security enhancements.

+Read the `EXPLAIN.md` file to understand how the docker file works how to change default configs

 This project is **open for contributions**, aiming to improve security, configurations, and best practices in containerized environments.

 🚀 Features